 Using the QuickBooks Chart of Accounts

 If the COA window is devoid of accounts after you have completed the setup, there is no need to worry about.
 At the bottom of the Chart of Accounts window (press Ctrl+A) to open it, turn on the ‘include inactive’ checkbox.
 If an X appears the left of an account that you want to use, click the X to reactivate the account.

 With your QuickBooks chart of accounts in place, you can add more accounts, hide accounts you don’t need or edit the accounts on the list.

 Importing a Chart of Accounts (COA)

 If you don’t like the COA that QuickBooks delivers, how about one built by experts and available at no charge?
 A quick Google search on QuickBooks Chart of Accounts will fetch you a link of sites with a predefined chart of accounts.
-For example: A COA for the construction industry is available at no charge from www.powertoolssoftware.com.
+For example A COA for the construction industry is available at no charge from www.powertoolssoftware.com.

 Overall, it makes the summary of accounts readable and easy to understand, more or less like a Trial Balance.
 Accountants should be careful while preparing it.